Rob Gronkowski announces retirement

 TAMPA, Fla.
-(WFLA) — Rob “Gronk” Gronkowski is headed back into retirement.
+(WFLA) — Four-time Super Bowl champion Rob “Gronk” Gronkowski is headed back into retirement.

 “I want to thank the whole entire first class Buccaneers organization for an amazing ride, trusting me to come back to play and help build a championship team,” he wrote.
 “I will now be going back into my retirement home, walking away from football again with my head held high knowing I gave it everything I had, good or bad, every time I stepped out on the field.”